react-boilerplate/react-boilerplate/CONTRIBUTING.md

 3.  **Isolate the problem** &mdash; ideally create a [reduced test case](https://css-tricks.com/reduced-test-cases/) and a live example.

+4.  **Use the bug report template** &mdash; please fill in the template which appears when you open a new issue.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.

 Example:

+> ## Description
-> Short and descriptive example bug report title
+> A clear and concise description of what the bug is.
 >
-> A summary of the issue and the browser/OS environment in which it occurs.
-If
-> suitable, include the steps required to reproduce the bug.
+> Any other information you want to share that is relevant to the issue being
+> reported.
+This might include the lines of code that you have identified as
+> causing the bug, and potential solutions (and your opinions on their
+> merits).
 >
+> ## Steps to reproduce
+> Steps to reproduce the behavior:
+>
 > 1. This is the first step
 > 2. This is the second step
 > 3. Further steps, etc.
 >
-> `<url>` - a link to the reduced test case
+> (Add link to a demo on https://jsfiddle.net or similar if possible)
 >
-> Any other information you want to share that is relevant to the issue being
-> reported.
-This might include the lines of code that you have identified as
-> causing the bug, and potential solutions (and your opinions on their
+> **Expected behavior**
+> A clear and concise description of what you expected to happen.
+>
+> **Screenshots**
+> If applicable, add screenshots to help explain your problem.
+>
+> ## Versions
+>
+> - React-Boilerplate:
+> - Node/NPM:
-> merits).
+> - Browser:

 <a name="features"></a>

 ## Feature requests

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to _you_ to make a strong case to convince the project's developers of the merits of this feature.
-Please provide as much detail and context as possible.
+Please provide as many details and as much context as possible.

+There is also a template for feature requests.
+Please make sure to use it.

 <a name="pull-requests"></a>